anzwdev/al-code-outline/README.md

   * `removeActionGroups`: remove empty page action groups
   * `removeActions`: remove empty actions (no properties and no code)
   * `ignoreComments`: removes sections even if it contains comments inside
-* `alOutline.fixCaseRemovesQuotesFromDataTypeIdentifiers`: when set to true, `Fix Identifiers and Keywords Case` commands will remove quotes around idetifiers that use al data types as names
+* `alOutline.fixCaseRemovesQuotesFromDataTypeIdentifiers`: when set to true, `Fix Identifiers and Keywords Case` commands will remove quotes around identifiers that use al data types as names
+* `alOutline.fixCaseRemovesQuotesFromNonDataTypeIdentifiers`: when set to true, `Fix Identifiers and Keywords Case` commands will remove quotes around identifiers that are not al data type names
 * `alOutline.variablesSortMode`: allows to select variables sort mode in `Sort variables` commands.
 There are 4 options available:
   * `fullTypeName` - this is default value and uses full type name including object type if data type is an object (i.e. `Record Item`), if data type is the same, variables will be sorted by name
   * `mainTypeNameOnly` - uses main type name only and ignores object type names (i.e. `Record` if variable type is `Record Item`), if data type is the same, variables will be sorted by name